Board of Directors

-Associate Professor, Department of Pediatrics, Section of Hematology/Oncology
+Professor, Department of Pediatrics, Emory University School of Medicine

-Dr. Yustein is Co-Associate Director for Cancer Education and Career Enhancement for the Dan L Duncan Comprehensive Cancer Center.
-His research concentrates on pediatric bones tumors, focusing on osteosarcoma and Ewing sarcoma, which are the two most common bone tumors in the pediatric population.
-He is member of the Ewing Sarcoma as well as the Osteosarcoma Biology Committees of the Children's Oncology Group.
+Dr. Yustein’s research concentrates on pediatric sarcomas, including Osteosarcoma, Ewing sarcoma, and Rhabdomyosarcoma.
+He is a member of the Ewing Sarcoma as well as the Osteosarcoma Biology Committees of the Children's Oncology Group.
 He is also a member of the COG Ewing Sarcoma Drug Task Force.
 This task force was formed to identify, prioritize and recommend therapeutic approaches and treatment regimens for upcoming COG clinical trials.
 He has been a member of the St. Baldrick's Scientific Advisory Committee since 2012.

 Dr. Yustein received his M.D./Ph.D. from Case Western Reserve University, his pediatric residency training at the Johns Hopkins Children's Center and his pediatric hematology-oncology fellowship at the Johns Hopkins University School of Medicine and the National Cancer Institute.

-He has also been actively engaged in the training of numerous undergraduate and graduate students, post-doctoral fellows, clinical fellows and junior faculty.
-He provides numerous lectures for the medical and graduate schools and he is also director of two graduate level cancer courses at the Baylor College of Medicine.
-He has received several awards including the prestigious Fulbright-Jaworski Teaching award.
+He has also been actively engaged in the training of numerous undergraduate and graduate students, post-doctoral fellows, clinical fellows and junior faculty and he provides lectures for the medical and graduate schools.
+He has received several awards including the prestigious Fulbright-Jaworski Teaching award for Education and Teaching.

 Dr. Yustein is married to Gabrielle Moses and they have three children, Doran, Elias, and Liora.